 How Do I Get Started?

 American Addiction Centers can verify your AvMed insurance benefits and let you know what may be covered.
 After determining your benefits, we can then help you find the right treatment provider for your specific needs.
 Rest assured that your call is confidential and there will be no pressure put on you.
-You can call us today at 888-825-1364 to speak to an admissions navigator, use the chat feature on our site, or check your benefits using the form on this page.
+You can call us today at to speak to an admissions navigator, use the chat feature on our site, or check your benefits using the form below.